 Mountain laurel (Kalmia latifolia) is a lovely medium sized evergreen bush that grows to around 8 feet (2.4 m.) in height.
 It is naturally an understory shrub and prefers partial shade, so if you have one in full sun, it’s time to think about transplanting your mountain laurel.
-If you follow some mountain laurel transplant guidelines, moving mountain laurels is a fairly easy task.
+If you follow some transplant guidelines, moving mountain laurel is a fairly easy task.
 So how do you transplant a mountain laurel?
 Read on for tips on how to move a mountain laurel in the landscape.

 Moving Mountain Laurels